Constitution & Bylaws

 SECTION III: THE BOARD OF DIRECTORS

-The organisation is governed by a board of directors consisting of maximally thirteen directors who must be effective members of the organisation.
-In any case, the number of directors must always be lower than the number of effective members.
+The organisation is governed by a Board of Directors consisting of maximally thirteen directors who must be effective members of the organisation.

-The board of directors always consists of a President, a President-Elect, the vice-presidents, the Past- President, a Secretary-Treasurer and an Editor, as well as the number of directors deemed necessary to govern the organisation.
+The Board of Directors always consists of a President, a President-Elect, the vice-presidents, the Past- President, a Secretary-Treasurer (or a Secretary and a Treasurer) and an Editor, as well as the number of directors deemed necessary to govern the organisation.
 The position of Treasurer can be held by the Secretary or as a separate post.